-The proposed road project will lead to an improvement of security.
+The proposed road project will lead to an improvement of security and enhance the local economy.
 There will good security mechanisms employed during construction.
-The street lighting put along the proposed road will also improve visibility at night.
 Road patrols will also be conducted frequently thereby improving the security of the area.

 The large number of project workers required will provide ready market for various goods and services, leading to several business opportunities for small-scale traders such as food vendors around the construction site.